V4Fire/Core/src/core/request/response/README.md

 #### decoders

-A sequence of response decoders.
+A list of response decoders.

 #### streamDecoders

-A sequence of response decoders to apply for chunks when you are parsing response in a stream form.
+A list of response decoders to apply for chunks when you are parsing response in a stream form.

 #### jsonReviver